 Minor in Public Policy

 Some of the most far-reaching decisions about science, technology, and enterprise are made in the public policy arena.
-The interdisciplinary minor in Public Policy enables students from across the Institute to develop their understanding of public problems and how governments attempt to address them, with emphasis on the process and outcomes of policymaking.
+The interdisciplinary Minor in Public Policy enables students from across the Institute to develop their understanding of public problems and how governments attempt to address them, with emphasis on the process and outcomes of policymaking.

 Students benefit from increased engagement with and understanding of emerging real-world issues that affect society's greatest challenges, including energy, globalization, health care, conflict resolution, science and technology policy, and public-private collaboration.

 The six-subject minor is a three-tiered program.
 The first tier provides foundational knowledge of public and private institutions where public policy decisions are made and implemented, as well as an introduction to the rationales for government action and the policymaking process.
 The second tier explores qualitative and quantitative methods of analyzing and assessing the impacts of policy change.
 In the third tier, students choose an in-depth, three-subject program of study in a substantive field of policymaking.
 All minors specialize in an area of public policy, such as science and technology policy, and take three subjects within that specialty.
-Students may also do an internship (17.901) to fulfill one part of the three-subject requirement.

 Students majoring in Planning (Course 11) are not permitted to minor in Public Policy.
 Political Science (Course 17) majors can minor in Public Policy, but subjects being used to fulfill their major cannot be used toward the minor.